Hibernia (personification)

 Hibernia is a national personification of Ireland.
 She appeared in numerous cartoons and drawings, in particular, during the nineteenth century.

+The name derives from the Greek Iernoi, later Ierne, with the Romans naming the island of Ireland Hibernia by possibly mixing in hibernus meaning "wintery".

 As depicted in frequent cartoons in Punch, a magazine outspokenly hostile to Irish nationalism, Hibernia was shown as "Britannia's younger sister".
-She is an attractive, vulnerable girl.
+She is depicted as an attractive, vulnerable girl, leaning on or being supported by Britannia.
 She is threatened by manifestations of Irish nationalism such as the Fenians or the Irish National Land League, often depicted as brutish, ape-like monsters.
 Unable to defend herself, Hibernia is depicted turning to the strong, armoured Britannia for defence.
 John Tenniel, now mainly remembered as the illustrator of Alice's Adventures in Wonderland, produced a number of such depictions of Hibernia.